Electrolytic capacitors determine the lifetime of a power supply

-To determine the service life of the power supply it is important to understand the shortest lifetime part in the overall design which, depending on topology & applied ripple current, design layout, capacitor design lifetime, capacitor temperature rating and local heating effects, varies from one product to another and may change under low and high line input conditions.
+The topology and applied ripple current, design layout, capacitor design lifetime, capacitor temperature rating and local heating effect vary from one product to another.
+They may also change under low- and high-line input conditions.

-It is not unusual for the external heating effects to outweigh the internal heating effects especially in today’s increasingly compact designs.
-Actual service life is also dependent on the temperature rises experienced when installed in the application and the mission profile of the end equipment defining average operating temperature over the equipment lifetime, usage hours per day etc.
+External heating effects can outweigh internal heating effects, especially in today’s increasingly compact designs.
+Actual service life is also dependent on the temperature rises that may take place when the power supply is installed in the application.
+The mission profile of the end equipment is another factor, defining average operating temperature over the equipment lifetime and usage hours per day.

-Manufacturers of electrolytic capacitors specify the design lifetime at the maximum rated ambient temperature, usually 105°C. This design lifetime can vary from as little as one or two thousand hours, to ten thousand hours or more.
+Manufacturers of electrolytic capacitors specify the design lifetime at the maximum rated ambient temperature, usually 105°C. This design lifetime can vary from as little as 1,000 hours to 10,000 hours or more.
 The longer the design lifetime, the longer the component will last in a given application and ambient temperature.

-Manufacturers also provide calculations to determine lifetime in application.
-These are based on the Arrhenius equation for temperature dependence of reaction rates, which determines that the reaction rate doubles for every 10°C rise in temperature.
-Put another way, the lifetime doubles for each 10°C reduction in temperature, meaning that a capacitor rated at 5000 hours at 105°C would have a service life of 10,000 hours at 95°C and 20,000 hours at 85°C.
+Manufacturers provide calculations to determine lifetime in application.
+These are based on the Arrhenius equation for temperature dependence of reaction rates.
+This determines that the reaction rate doubles for every 10°C rise in temperature.
+That means that the lifetime doubles for each 10°C reduction in temperature, so a capacitor rated at 5,000 hours at 105°C would have a service life of 10,000 hours at 95°C and 20,000 hours at 85°C.

 The basic equation is given below.
 The curve plots the service life against ambient temperature.

 Applied Ripple Current and Frequency of Operation